 Rose Cottage is on the edge of St Romain-en-Charroux, 86250 within 2 minutes walking distance of the centre of the village where there is a square, bar/restaurant and typical French country church.
 There are tennis courts within the village boundary near the Salle de Fete.
 Civary 10 minutes away for all your needs.

 Recently renovated to a very high standard, this converted barn has been tastefully decorated and has a fully-fitted kitchen and shower room with wc.
-The cottage has full use of the private heated swimming pool, 8m x 5m (open from May to October) and secluded garden, including a full sized petanque court.
+The cottage has full use of the private heated swimming pool, 8m x 5m (open from end May to end September) and secluded garden, including a full sized petanque court.

-Sleeps up to 4 (one king size bed and pull out double sofabed).
+Sleeps up to 4, 2 adults two young children (one king size bed and pull out double sofabed).
 Parking is available on the gravel driveway.

 Accommodation includes bikes (2 adult), sunloungers and cushions, barbecue, petanque balls, pool inflatables and a large rear dining table on the terrace in the garden.
 Linen and towels are provided.